animeshnegi/FAS-Models-in-Rstudio/README.md

-# Welcome to my repository Which is for Fatty Acid Synthase MachineLearning Models
+# Welcome to my repository.
+This contains various Machine Learning models and building methods in R language for a Receptor FAS(FATTY ACID SYNTHASE).
-This is for the Fatty Acid Synthase receptor.
-The main dataset and the test, Train and validation are present in the dataset folder.
+The repository contains the datasets and models.
+Datasets are divided into Train and validation sets and present in the dataset folder.
 The R Script is also present in script folder.